Skip to main content

 └── playwright.config.ts

-The contents of the playwright.config.ts file for your package could include:
+The contents of your package's playwright.config.ts may include:

 };